dcSpark/milkomeda-documentation/docs/cardano/liquid-staking/for_developers/for_developers.md

 ---
-sidebar_position: 1
+sidebar_position: 2
 ---

-# Overview
+# Components

-**Milkomeda Liquid Staking** protocol is composed of 3 smart contracts with most of the logic being contained the the Liquid Staking contract, which has some functions that are public and can be called by DApps or users, and a specific function to reposit rewards in the contract that can only be called from the Milkomeda Bridge.
+**Milkomeda Liquid Staking** protocol is composed of 3 upgradeable smart contracts (UUPSUpgradeable implemented using an ERC1967Proxy), with most of the logic being contained the the Liquid Staking contract, which has some functions that are public and can be called by DApps or users, and a specific function to reposit rewards in the contract that can only be called from the Milkomeda Bridge.

 | Contract      | Description                                                                                         |